serverdensity/chef-serverdensity/README.md

   device :providerId => node.ec2.instance_id
 end
 ```
+(This is a silly example, of course, as EC2 instances would already use the same criteria by default)

+#### Other settings

 ##### Metadata

 The LWRP also supports writing metadata (via the sync action) to devices during creation via the API.
-Updating metadata is also supported by API v2.
+Updating metadata is also supported when using API v2.

 ```rb
 serverdensity node.name do